Best smartphones to look forward to in 2015

-But then images started appearing of a new device with Duo Camera alongside those rumours.
+Images have appearing of a device with Duo Camera, so it might be that HTC is going to stick to that concept for this second device.
 We'd expect the internal hardware to be the same - Qualcomm Snapdragon 810, 3GB RAM - but using the Duo Camera would be an interesting move following its lukewarm reception in 2014.

-It's also been suggested that the HTC One M9 Plus will be limited release, with the standard M9 being the global flagship.
+It's also been suggested that the HTC One M9 Plus will be limited release, perhaps destined for Asia only.

 READ MORE HTC One M9 Plus news and rumours

 The Sony Xperia Z4 Compact is apparently going to arrive with 3GB of RAM, a 20.7-megapixel camera, 32GB storage, and a 4.7-inch screen with 1080p resolution.
 You can also expect a 3,000mAh battery, Cat 9 LTE, wireless charging and IP68 water and dust proofing.

 The Sony Xperia Z4 Ultra should arrive with a 6.44-inch display with a QHD resolution.
 It should also come with 3GB of RAM but a smaller 16-megapixel camera and larger 4,000mAh battery.
 Unlike previous versions of the Ultra this model should also come with a stylus.